top of page

 My consulting room

-I currently practice privately on Monday (all day), Thursday (am) and Friday (am) each week.
+I currently practice privately on Monday and Tuesdays (all day), Thursday (am) and Friday (am) each week.

 Appointments can be in-person or online, with some flexibility possible with prior discussion.